sjbober/WritingSamples/5-2020/Python_Objects_Values_References_and_Aliasing.md

 >>> grocery_list2 = grocery_list
 ```

 I think I saved myself some time from having to write the same list twice.
 I tell my mom what her variable name is so she can refer to it when she needs it.
-Now I go to the store, and start crossing things off my list.
+Now I go to the store and start crossing things off my list.

 ```python
 >>> grocery_list.remove('eggs')